Telematics Insurance: How it could lower your auto insurance premium

 - Auto insurance

-VIU by HUB is always looking for ways to improve our customers’ insurance experience.
-Lately, we’ve been getting a lot of questions about telematics insurance and we want to clear up some common misconceptions for those who might not be aware of these programs.
+VIU by HUB is always looking for ways to improve our customers’ car insurance experience.
+Lately, we’ve been getting a lot of questions about telematics insurance car insurance programs and we want to clear up some common misconceptions for those who might not be aware of these programs.
 What is telematics insurance?
-You might know it by one of its other names: usage-based insurance, pay as you drive, pay how you drive or mile-based insurance.
+You might know it by one of its other names: usage-based insurance (UBI), pay as you drive, pay how you drive or mile-based insurance.

 How does telematics insurance work?